 Clayton and Bell

-The London firm of Clayton and Bell were probably the most successful and prestigious stained glass window makers of the Victorian era (see our biography of CE Kempe for another contender).
+The London firm of Clayton and Bell was probably the most successful and prestigious stained glass window makers of the Victorian era (see our biography of CE Kempe for another contender).
 The company was founded in 1856 and finally closed its doors in 1993.

 The firm takes its name from the two founders, John Richard Clayton (1827-1913), and Alfred Bell (1832-95).
 John Clayton was a London native.
 He became an illustrator and friends of several Pre-Raphaelite artists, most notably Dante Gabriel Rosetti.
 Alfred Bell, by contrast, was born in Devon, the son of a lowly farm worker.

 This 'odd couple' owed their partnership to the eminent Victorian architect Sir George Gilbert Scott, the designer of the Albert Memorial, but also famous for his ecclesiastical restorations.
 Scott saw some of Bell's drawings in the 1840s and was so impressed that he hired him, and trained him in the then-popular Gothic Revival style.

 John Clayton trained as a sculptor under the architect Sir Charles Barry and created the sculpture of St George on top of the Westminster School war memorial opposite the west door of Westminster Abbey.

 Bell initially formed a partnership with Nathaniel Lavers before joining forces with John Clayton and starting a new company in 1855.
 The two men were firm friends and according to tradition were only known to have argued once - when each man wanted the other's name to be first in the company name.
 Bell must have won the argument, for the new company became 'Clayton and Bell'.

 Most start-ups struggle, but in this case, Sir George Gilbert Scott gave them several commissions, and they never looked back.